GilbertKamau/User-dashboard/README.md

-# An admin dashboard for a chama groupor a small savings group
+# An admin dashboard for a chama group or a small savings group